 What a long strange trip…

 It’s “shelter in place” time.
 For us, we self-quarantined early because by the time the order came down, we were in San Diego for the Left Coast Crime Mystery Book Conference along with over 300 people from all over the country crowded in hallways and conference rooms.
 The conference was shut down at the end of the first day.
 So, we sped back, making record time through L.A. because of no traffic and hunkered down on a 14-day wait-and-see.
 No symptoms, thank goodness.
-We are doing fine, and I am spending a lot of time in Finished-72my studio and shop.
+We are doing fine, and I am spending a lot of time in my studio and shop.
 I have quite a stash of wood, enough for several instruments and furniture.
 My wife has a huge stash of yarn, so she also keeps busy knitting and weaving.

 Anyway, first of all, my main project was to complete the restoration of a customer’s zither.
 This wasn’t a typical chord zither.
 It was a Celestaphone from around 1915-1920.
 The Celestaphone was an early version of the Marxophone.
 However, the hammer mechanism that a player would push to strike the strings is missing.
 I keep hoping to find another Celestaphone on Ebay or other auction web sites.
 One did show up on Ebay earlier this year, but the auction price went too high.
 The restoration is done, but I can’t ship it yet due to the shelter in place order.
 In the meantime, I’ll keep looking out for another Celestaphone I can use for parts.